sweattep/ancient_quotes/README.md

 >Death and life are in the power of the tongue, and he that loves it will eat from its fruit.

 >Because a man walks in an image and he fades away like a vapor; he lays down treasures and does not know for whom he gathered them.

+>Because ye have taken my graven image which I made, and my priest, and are gone; and what have I remaining?

 >I also gave them laws that were not good and rulings by which they could not live; and I let them become defiled by their own gifts